irboi746/Ansible_Basics/Ansible_Basics/readme.md

 ### Executing Playbook
 1. `YAML` file can be saved anywhere.
-2. Commands to run :
+2. Commands to run playbook:
 ```
 anisble-playbook {path to `yaml`} -K
 ```